Wild Things and Monster Crafts and Learning Activities for Children

 What You Will Need To Make the Bookmark:

-Animal Print Tissue Paper - From Hobby Lobby
+Animal Print Tissue Paper

 Scotch Heavy Duty Packaging Tape

-Yarn, ribbon, or floss
+Yarn, Ribbon, or Floss

 Hole Punch